For more information, read my article on barefoot hiking: The Art and Sole of Barefoot Hiking

 For the newcomer, it requires some attention at first, and knowledge of the location.
 For instance, it is good to hike barefoot on well known trails initially.
 Choose trails which are already known to be relatively smoothed over.

-The Barefooters homepage is an excellent place to find out more about barefoot hiking as well as being barefoot as part of everyday life!
+The Society for Barefoot Living homepage is an excellent place to find out more about barefoot hiking as well as being barefoot as a part of everyday life!
 I barefoot all around myself, though I’m not yet at 100% like some people!
 Also, living in the great Northeast, winters get in the way of any serious all-the-time barefooting.
 But spring, summer and fall, it’s as if I can’t wear shoes.
 Maybe it’s an allergy.
 Some people are very serious about being barefoot and go without shoes all the time.
-The site Barefooter’s site has great information on non-existent laws and bogus regulations on walking around town, driving and working barefoot.
+The site has great information on non-existent laws and bogus regulations on walking around town, driving and working barefoot.

 1. Minimal impact upon the earth (as opposed to hiking boots).